s541910/ConnectCompany-GDP1/Proposal.md

 - The interface is simple to use.
 - Displaying error page if service is not responding

-## Functional Requirements:
-- Create a web application with authentication and authorization.
-The following roles are suggested:

-- Admin User
-- Committee User
-- End-User / Client

-### Organization Admin User Can do :

-- Admin user can create a profile  for an organization
-- Can have an access on adding the committee members and other Admin
-- Provide the Organization details like name, type of organization, etc.
--  As an Admin User, Can manage the Events in a particular organization.
-- Organization member have an access of creating and scheduling an events at different locations and at diffrent time.
-- can have an access of rescheduling any event at any time.
-- As an Admin User Can add event organizer to different events.
-- Admin will add the user into Organization and event when user provides the details like Name ,Email address.
-- Can also delete events and event User at any time.
-- Admin User can have access to track the different user activities.
-- Can Access all the User's details and Activities performed by an individual.
-- As an Admin User can manage and create own events but only manage in the organization.
--  Generating the report of all the events in the organization after completion of the event is done by admin user.

-### Committee User:
-- Committee User can manage the Events in a particular organization.

-- Organization member have an access of creating and scheduling an events at different locations and at diffrent time
-- can have an access of rescheduling any event at any time.
-- As a Committee User Can add event organizer to different events.

--  committe user will add the user into Organization and event when user provides the details like Name ,Email address.
-- Can also delete events and event User at any time.

-- Committee User can track the different user activities of his own created events

-- Comittee user can have access of all the User's details and Activities performed by the individual.
-- Committee User can only manage his own created events
-- As a committee user can manage user activates of his events
-- After completion of the event Committee User can generate the report of his own created event in the organization .

-### End-User/Client:
-- As an End User need to create his/her own profile.

-- He will provide his/her details to create an account.
-- He/she can also provide what the client interested in and  what to do with the account For example, one wants to communicate with a business organization.
-- As an End User, he/she can choose the organization.

-- As a End-user, one can view the different organizations.
-- If one like the particular organization he can add to that organization.
-- can have a access to add in any organization in which ever they are intrested.
-- He can manage the different organizations that they  can be in multiple organizations at a time.
--  End User can manage the events and can can have a access to add into multiple events at defferent times.
-- End user can have access to exit at any time.

-### Expected entites may include:

-#### User:

-- email
-- password
-- username
-- date created
-- date last accessed

-#### Organization_details:

-- Org_Id
-- Org_name
-- Org_description
-- createdAt
-- updatedAt

-#### User_organization:

-- Id
-- Org_id
-- userID

-#### Event:

-- eventId
-- eventname
-- eventdescrption
-- timeofevent
-- eventtype
-- event_location
-- org_id

 ## Contract scope / budget / schedule (2 semesters):

 -  We students from Northwest Missouri State University as a team doing this project under the guidance of Dr. Badami Charles for two semesters using various technologies.